Shelley Lamprell-Josephs

 • Palliative / end of life care

-As a therapist, first and foremost, my specialist interests and knowledge are in Neurodivergent conditions, trauma and loss, which also includes an in-depth understanding of holistic impacts that each of these have on day to day life.
-Additionally I work with with, low self-esteem, domestic violence and all types of abuse, chronic illness and family and relationship issues..
-I also have many years of experience of working with spirituality, existential issues related to life-purpose, and the ability to integrate spirituality and practices into everyday life.
+As a therapist, first and foremost, my specialist interests and knowledge are in all forms of personal, family, physical and emotional trauma and loss, which also includes an in-depth understanding of holistic impacts that each of these have on day to day life.
+I also have a professional knowledge of Neurodivergent conditions, which I work with according to your individual needs.
+Additionally I work with with Jewish and interfaith (all faiths / undefined faith) spirituality low self-esteem, domestic violence and all types of abuse, chronic illness and family and relationship issues..
+I also have many years of experience of working with spirituality (transpersonal therapy), existential issues related to life-purpose, and the ability to integrate spirituality and practices into everyday life.
 This may include common, but difficult questions such as:

 Who am I (identity) and where do I fit in this life?

-How can I 'return to' or change my life after profound life, near-death and actual death experiences?
+How can I 'return to' or change my life after profound life experiences or near-death and actual death experiences?

 How can I learn to be at peace with painful and traumatic life experiences?